 Raspberries.
 You are my love.
 Sometimes I feel like I’m cheating on chocolate with how much I feel I really love raspberries.
 Especially when the summer months come around and there are deliciously fresh berries everwhere.
 Whipped cream + raspberries.
 I feel like I could eat it all the friggin day long because it is so light and so delicious and spoonful after spoonful I shovel it into my mouth.

-- 1 egg white
+- 2 egg whites

 - ½ tsp cream of tartar

-- ½ tsp corn starch
+- 1 tsp corn starch

-- ¼ cup sugar
+- ½ cup sugar

-- 1 cup fresh whipped cream
+- 1 cup whipped cream

-Preheat oven to 250 degrees.
+Preheat oven to 250.